CtrlK

 Completeness

-Clearly answers both what (upgrade runtime versions, migrate to Unity Catalog, update deprecated APIs) and when (explicit 'Use when' clause plus 'Trigger with phrases' providing concrete examples).
+Clearly answers both 'what' (upgrade Databricks runtime versions, migrate between features) and 'when' (explicit 'Use when' clause plus a 'Trigger with phrases like' section providing concrete trigger terms).

 3 / 3